1.Preface

 Enable API based on the integration type:

-• REST: Enable REST web service
+• CORS: Enable REST web service

 • JSONP: Enable REST web service + JSONP